 Lone workers can face risks those in an office environment may not even think about.
-In the article below, Walter Brennan explains how to effectively evaluate and carry out a lone worker risk assessment.
+In the article below, we explain how to effectively evaluate and carry out a lone worker risk assessment.

 As with any other form of work, employers are expected to undertake a risk assessment before employees are allowed to work alone.
 In the Health and Safety Executive (HSE) guidance document Working alone, a lone worker is defined as someone who works by themselves without close or direct supervision.